-A. U.S. Department of Labor Mandated Audits
+A. U.S. Department of Labor mandated audits

-For decades USDOL has mandated that the Division of Unemployment Insure conduct audits of Maryland businesses to encourage compliance.
+For decades USDOL has mandated that the Division of Unemployment Insurance conduct audits of Maryland businesses to encourage compliance.
 This was true long before the passage of the Workplace Fraud of 2009.
 Before 2009, unrelated to Maryland law, USDOL required that randomly 2% of Maryland's businesses be audited for UI compliance purposes, including the misclassification of employees as independent contractors.
 However, in 2009, again unrelated to Maryland law, USDOL changed its audit mandate, and one of these changes required UI to conduct some of its audits driven by data about where potential violators might be found.
 Such a strategy not only saves precious investigatory resources, but also spares those playing by the rules from the trouble of an audit.
-As you will see, while the USDOL mandate to allow data to drive audits has lowered their raw number, while boosting effectiveness.